raiden70/web_semantic_file_transform/README.md

     ?st rdf:object ?o.
 }
 ```
-When converted into a named graph query the result will be :
+When converted into a named graph dataset the result will be :
 ```
 SELECT * WHERE{GRAPH ?st {?s ?p ?o .}}
 ```